 Some other authorities, such as USDA however, list the plant under the older name Actaea racemosa L. var. racemosa.
 In current botanical work only those members of the Ranunculaceae that have berries as the fruits are considered in the genus Actaea and those with fruits in follicles are put into the Cimicifuga.

-Comparisons: The flower racemes, from a distance, resemble Culver's Root, but on close inspection, the plants are entirely different.
+Comparisons: The flower racemes, from a distance, resemble Culver's Root, but on close inspection, the plants are entirely different with Culver's Root having whorls of leaves on the stem, not compound leaves.

 Above: 1st photo - The inflorescence is a tall panicle of racemes atop the tall stem.
 This usually branches as shown.
 2nd photo - Leaves are all clustered near the base of the plant.
 The tall flower spike can reach 6 to 8 feet high.
 3rd photo - An example of the full compound leaf shown on a young plant where the divisions are easily seen.